Alvorada9999/dont_trust/README.md

 Secure peer to peer communication, opsec focused

-### Motivation

-- The need for information confidentiality
-- Guarantee that the software does only what is intended
-- No time to manually check the code of big open source projects
-- No need for large communication protocols

-### Philosophy/Goals

-- Small codebase, easy to understand and hack
-- Secure by default
-- Useful as a teaching/learning platform for linux system programming
-- Small number of source files
-- Minimal dependencies

 ### Development environment
 compile_flags.txt is for [usage with clangd](https://clangd.llvm.org/design/compile-commands#compilation-databases)
 The c standard being used is a dialect from c17, that being gnu17